Tait Serial Programmer

 5. Usage

 To get information about the usage of the program, just type theprogram name.
-These options give information about the program:
+These options give information about the program:--warranty

-The actual operation of the program is controlled by the options--input-hexfile and --output-hexfile.
+.
 Ifthe former is present, the program acts as a burner.
 If thelatter is specified, the program will read the contents of the PICdevice eeprom memories.
-Both may be specified on the same commandline, in which case the chip is first programmed and then read.
+Both may be specified on the same commandline, in which case the chip is first programmed and then read.6.
+Burning PICs

 --erase